EMMEI96/HFS-harmonic_file_synthesizer/README.md

 if some keys keep on being active, just mouse click on some keys of the virtual keyboard.
 Be sure to refresh the page after connecting the MIDI device.

-When using the app with computer keyboard and mouse: clicking outside the virtual keyboard disactivates computer keyboard, so we advice to keep one single note playing (keeping the pc keyboard down) and use knobs and filters to create a sequence of chords for your voice (if the touch pad is disabled while pressing a key its better to use a mouse).
+When using the app with computer keyboard and mouse: clicking outside the virtual keyboard deactivates computer keyboard, so we advice to keep one single note playing (keeping the pc keyboard key down) while using knobs and filters to create a sequence of chords and effects for your voice; since the touch pad is often disabled while pressing a key it's better to use a mouse, which also allows more fluent control of knobs with the mouse roll.

-Chord-modes-filters knobs support MIDI Learn, we advice to set MIDI Learn on the knobs before starting to play.
+All webAudio knobs (Chord-modes-filters) support MIDI Learn, we advice to control the setting MIDI Learn on the knobs of the MIDI device before starting to play.
+All webAudio knobs react to both mouse-move and mouse-roll allowing more fluent control.

 As for filters, peaking filter with boosted gain allows to underline certain harmonics of the chord or sound, creating a psychedelic effect.
 We recommend to wisely use the Master Volume Slider based on the type of filter applied and convolution dry/wet slider value.